 When an employment relationship ends, all vacation earned but not yet taken by the employee must be paid at the time of termination.
 CA Labor Code 227.3.

-It is illegal in California for an employer to implement a “use-it-or-lose-it”” policy requiring employees to use accrued vacation prior a set date or lose it.
+In California, it is illegal for an employer to implement a “use-it-or-lose-it”” policy requiring employees to use accrued vacation prior a set date or lose it.
 CA Dept. of Industrial Relations Vacation FAQ.

 California law requires most employers to provide sick leave to most employees.
-For more information about sick leave requirements, visit our California Sick Leave Law page.
+For more information about sick leave requirements, take a look at this California Sick Leave Law requirements checklist.

-Employees may also qualify for payment for sick leave through California’s State Disability Insurance program or its Paid Family Leave program.
-An employer in California may be required to provide an employee extended unpaid sick leave in accordance with the California Family Rights Act, Family and Medical Leave Act, or other federal laws.
+An employer in California may be required to provide an with employee extended unpaid sick leave in accordance with the California Family Rights Act, Family and Medical Leave Act, or other federal laws.

 Jury Duty Leave

 An employer is not required to pay an employee any wages for time spent complying with a jury summons or serving on a jury.